GeospatialResearch/Digital-Twins/README.md

 ```

 The `get_sites_locations(engine, catchment)` function is used to get the sites with the catchment area from the database.
 The function requires two arguments:
-1. *engine:* engine used to connect to the database.
+1. *engine:* Engine used to connect to the database.
-2. *catchment:* geopandas dataframe of the NZ catchment area.
+2. *catchment:* New Zealand catchment boundary geometry.

 The `thiessen_polygons(engine, catchment, sites_in_catchment)` function is used to calculate the area covered by each site and stores the data in the database.
 The function requires three arguments:
-1. *engine:* engine used to connect to the database.
+1. *engine:* Engine used to connect to the database.
-2. *catchment:* geopandas dataframe of the NZ catchment area.
+2. *catchment:* New Zealand catchment boundary geometry.
-3. *sites_in_catchment:* geopandas dataframe of the sites within the NZ catchment area.
+3. *sites_in_catchment:* Rainfall sites within the catchment area.

 <br>